Share this creepypasta on social media!Evan Spry

 “Move over, Chris!”
 Dan gestured for him to step aside.
 It didn’t take long to spot Dan’s finger on the trigger, and he quickly ducked away from the closet.
 On Dan’s cue, I crept beside the closet, placed a hand on the handle, and flung it open.

 Startled by the gunshot that followed, Maria ducked on the floor.
-Dan looked after her as Chris and I closer examined the closet. lurking in the dark had been the figure, who I could now identify for the first and last time–the convincing replication of Chris’ sister was crumpled on the floor.
+Dan looked after her as Chris and I closely examined the closet. lurking in the dark had been the figure, who I could now identify for the first and last time–the convincing replication of Chris’ sister was crumpled on the floor.
 After escaping its original host, the intruder had copied her image perfectly; the only thing out of place was the hole Dan put where her eye had been.